 Tell us you're interested in fostering

-For all potential foster carers we'll come and meet with you at your family home.
+Once you have become a potential foster carer we'll come and meet you at your family home.

-This is a chance for us to get to know about each other.
-If fostering is right for you and your family, and we agree, we’ll invite you to begin stage one of the fostering process.
+This is a chance for us to get to know more about each other.
+If you still feel that fostering is right for you and your family, and we agree, we’ll invite you to begin stage one of the fostering process.

-It usually take 6 months to be approved as a foster carer.
+It usually take six months to be approved as a foster carer.

-During stage two , you’ll be supported by a dedicated assessment social worker who will prepare your assessment report with you.
+Stage two usually takes four months to complete.
+During stage two, you’ll be supported by a dedicated assessment social worker who will prepare your assessment report with you.